Being 40 and cardiovascular fit

 Most people who undertake the challenges to enhance their cardiac fitness are typically also interested in weight loss as well.
 If you are in the same situation, you will need to increase your cardio by exercising approximately 3 to 5 times a week for at least 30 minutes at a time.
 You should start out slowly on your exercise program with the minimal requirement of 3 times a week for 30 minutes.
 As you develop your strength and stamina, the exercise sessions should gradually increase to 5 times a week for 40 minutes at a stretch.

-If you are attempting to gain weight, for what ever reason, you really don’t need to include any cardiovascular fitness exercises in your exercise program.
-However, including cardiovascular exercise in your program will not affect your weight if just do a par downed workout of 20 minutes sessions twice a week.
+If you are attempting to gain weight, for whatever reason, you really don’t need to include any cardiovascular fitness exercises in your exercise program.
+However, including cardiovascular exercise in your program will not affect your weight if just do a par downed workout of 20 minute sessions twice a week.

 But if you are at your ideal weight and don’t need to gain or loss weight, but are interested only in maintaining that weight and improve your cardiovascular system, you can exercise for 20 to 40 minutes approximately three times a week.
 This should be sufficient to maintain your weight without any wild fluctuations.